Why Tendon Pain After 40 Isn’t “Just Hormones” — And What Your Body Actually Needs to Repair

 - 10–20 minutes per area

-- Several times per week
+- several times per week

-- Applied directly to the affected tendon or joint
+- applied directly to the affected area

 Think:

-👉 Support, not intensity
+👉 consistency, not intensity

-👉 Consistency, not extremes
+👉 support, not force

-👉 Consistency, not extremes
+👉 consistency, not intensity

-A Simple Way to Get Started
+A Simple Way to Begin

 They allow you to:

-- Use it comfortably while relaxing at home
+- use them comfortably at home

-Where This Fits in a Bigger Picture
+Where This Fits in the Bigger Picture

-- Nutrient status
+- nutrient status

-- Inflammation balance
+- inflammation balance

-- Nervous system regulation
+- nervous system regulation

 Because healing is never just one pathway.

-It’s a conversation between systems.
+👉 It’s a conversation between systems.

 A Different Way to Think About Tendon Pain